 Rodney Dunn and Séverine Demanet, founders of the eponymous schoolhouse turned farm and the cooking school less than 10 minutes away, opened the Agrarian Kitchen Eatery in 2015 to share their produce and cooking with a wider audience.
 The light-flooded space, with original stamped tin reflecting off the high ceiling, is so beautiful you’d never guess it was once a mental asylum.
 The only mental hardship now is deciding what to order for lunch, whether it’s the wood-roasted southern lamb or the hot smoked bay trout.
-Dinner is a four-course prix fixe for $75, which is easier on the brain.
-If you’re road tripping up the Derwent River, at least stop in for a pastrami and cheese toastie or a lamington with Agrarian Kitchen jam.
+Still can’t decide?
+For $70 per person, the kitchen will feed you the best dishes of the day.
+If you’re road tripping up the Derwent River, at least stop in for a biscuit or a lamington with Agrarian Kitchen jam.

 “Rodney and Severine have been operating this cooking school with a fully operational and very productive garden in the Derwent for eight years,” says Hobart-based chef David Moyle.
 “Over that time it has become widely recognized whilst the garden has developed.”